pattpatt/ML/README.txt

-## Instructions for Assignment 3 Unsupervised Algorithms
+## Instructions for Assignment 4 Markov

 This assignment was built using jupyter notebooks.
-To run the notebook, please go to https://github.com/pattpatt/ML and download the folder assignment3
+To run the notebook, please go to https://github.com/pattpatt/ML and download the folder assignment4

-Inside the assignment3 folder, execute jupyter with the following command and open the notebook:
+Inside the assignment4 folder, execute jupyter with the following command and open the notebook:
 * jupyter notebook

 The requirements are listed in requirements.txt